pptyasar/LeetMe/Readme.md

 <details>
 <summary>70.
 Climbing Stairs</summary>

-**Description:** You are climbing a staircase.
+You are climbing a staircase.
 It takes n steps to reach the top.
 Each time you can climb 1 or 2 steps.
 In how many distinct ways can you climb to the top?

-**Example:** Input: n = 2; Output: 2
+Input: n = 2; Output: 2

 ```java
 class Solution {